microsoft/ApplicationInsights-dotnet/README.md

 logger.Trace("trace log message");
 ```

+* **Configure ApplicationInsightsTarget using NLog Config API** :
-- If you configure NLog programmatically than create Application Insights target in code and add it to your other targets:
+If you configure NLog programmatically with the [NLog Config API](https://github.com/nlog/NLog/wiki/Configuration-API), then create Application Insights target in code and add it to your other targets:

 ```csharp
 var config = new LoggingConfiguration();